ahupp/unit-syntax/README.md

 10 meter
 ```

 Why?
-I often use Python as an interactive calculator for physical problems, and wished it had the type safety of explicit units along with the readability of normal notation.
+I often use Python as an interactive calculator for physical problems and wished it had the type safety of explicit units along with the readability of normal notation.

 `unit-syntax` currently supports Jupyter notebooks and the IPython interpreter; maybe someday support for standalone scripts.